jjuera-unr/cpe301-swamp-cooler/README.md

 The system has the following states:

 - **Idle**: The system is powered on but not actively cooling.
+  - Transitions to **Idle** state only during initial power-on.
+This is an implementation-specific detail where the state machine is designed so that each state has enter logic that runs once upon entering the state.
+When the system is powered on, it starts in the Idle state by default, but has to enter the Idle state again to run the enter logic.
   - Transitions to **Running** state if temperature exceeds threshold and water level is sufficient.
   - Transitions to **Error** state if water level is too low.